- Published on

 - Yasir Mehmood

 RustKey is yet another assumed breach scenario wherein NTLM authentication is disabled but an older version of Kerberos is being utilized.
-Gathering bloodhound data we identify several targets, the first one being it-computer3 which we can access through timeroasting.
-It-computer3 is a member of the helpdesk group which can add and remove members from the protected objects group and change passwords for several accounts.
-We can remove the IT and support groups and gain access to 2 additional accounts: BB.MORGAN, who is the user, and EE.REED.
-We find a memo detailing additional access provided to members of the support team, including EE.REED, on archiving utilities.
-We utilize this as a hint to look at registry DLL paths for 7-zip which we can modify to point to an arbitrary DLL.
-When we point this to our malicious DLL we gain access as MM.TURNER who we can use to conduct an RBCD attack.
+Gathering Bloodhound data, I identified several targets, the first one being IT-Computer3$ which I could access through timeroasting.
+IT-Computer3$ was a member of the helpdesk group which can add and remove members from the protected objects group and change passwords for several accounts.
+I could remove the IT and support groups and gain access to 2 additional accounts: BB.MORGAN and EE.REED.
+I found a memo detailing additional access provided to members of the support team, including EE.REED, on archiving utilities.
+I utilized this as a hint to look at registry DLL paths for 7-zip which we can modify to point to an arbitrary DLL.
+When I pointed this to a malicious DLL, I gained access as MM.TURNER who we can use to conduct an RBCD attack.

 Enumeration

-- The tester performed an initial Nmap Scan and got the following results:
+- I performed an initial Nmap scan and got the following results:

 ┌──(kali@kali)-[~/HTB/RustyKey]